azelcorpuz/azelcorpuz.github.io/docs/about.markdown

 I am not sure where to go - I like to be a `data scientist` with my little experience with big data but I also want to be a `solution architect` - maybe you'll be updated once i decided.

+Oh, lastly, i wear big round glasses too, but i am not a geek :P

 But for now, let me know how can i help your business! :)